-Stamp duty is also payable on the registration of contract leases.
-The amount payable is calculated by multiplying the annual rent by the number of years of the term (subject to a maximum of 21 years).
-The stamp duty is payable on the result of this calculation, currently at the rate of 0.5% for the first £100,000 and 0.75% of the remainder.
+If no premium is payable, then the amount of stamp duty for the Contract Lease is calculated by multiplying the annual rent by the number of years of the term (subject to a maximum of 21 years).
+The stamp duty payable on the result of this calculation is currently at the rate of 0.5% for the first £100,000 and 0.75% of the remainder.